 Also starting this week is the flurry of early-season tournaments, from Maui to Puerto Rico.
-Some stick to a true tournament format, while others have pre-set final fours, and I will be providing quick primers on what to expect and players to keep an eye on.
-The Puerto Rico Tip-Off kicks off this morning and features some of the best young talent in college basketball, as well as some sleeper seniors to keep an eye on.
+Some stick to a true tournament format, and I will be providing quick primers on what to expect and players to keep an eye on.
+Up first is the Charleston Classic, with a good mix of established stars and some young players who will make a name for themselves in the next few years.

 CLICK HERE FOR THE BRACKET

 Tony Barbee’s 3rd season as the Tigers’ head coach may be Auburn’s best shot at getting back to the post season since 2009.
 2 seniors anchor this group, guard Frankie Sullivan and big man Rob Chubb.
 Sullivan bounced back well last year after sitting out a season due to injury.
 Sullivan uses his strength well to create space and is aggressive looking for scoring chances.
 He needs to do a better job with shot selection and not settle for contested jumpers.
 Chubb has developed slowly over his college career, but he has found a nice niche as a rebounder, screener and post defender.
 The shot selection issues plagued most of the team last season, so they need to move the ball quickly and find openings in the defense.
 On the defensive end, they need to pressure the ball and look to create scoring chances off of turnovers.